 Analog Mic Headsets For Mac : 4-PoleMore recently, Apple standardized on a single 4-Conductor 1/8th inch plug for earbuds and headsets with integrated microphones.
 This occured both on desktop Macintosh and MacBook laptops - along with iPads and iPhones.
 The PC and cell-phone world saw the appeal of this and many manufacturers are now delivering Apple compatible TRRS 4-Pole headsets with mic that use a single 4-pole plug that work the same with either Mac's or PC's.

-Many older Macs used 'Microphone Level' rather than 'Line Level' input voltages in their audio jacks.
-The standard 1/8th inch plug looked the same, but many PC analog headsets with microphones with 2 separate plugs, one for it's built-in mic simply did not work on a Macintosh.
-They failed to deliver adequate volatge to the audio in port for the microphone to produce an audible level of sound.
-Mono and stereo headsets compatible with Mac have been a bit problematic historically.
-For a long time Apple used different line voltage standards for 1/8" plug microphones that fractured the Analog headset market into those that were PC compatible and others that were Mac compatible.
+Analog mono and stereo headsets compatible with Mac, PC's and phones are much more common these days.
+Older Macs used 'Microphone Level' rather than 'Line Level' input voltages in their audio jacks.
+The standard 1/8th inch plug looked the same, but many PC analog headsets with microphones would have 2 separate plugs, one for it's built-in mic that simply wouldn't work on a Macintosh.
+They failed to deliver adequate voltage to the audio in port for the microphone to produce an audible level of sound.
+That fractured the analog headset market into those that were PC compatible and others that were Mac compatible.
 As such, USB headsets for Mac became a far wiser headset choice for assured Mac compatibility.

 USB-C Digital Headsets For New MacsA new generation of all-digital Mac compatible USB-C headsets with mic can use the Type-C USB 3.1 / Thunderbolt 3 ports on newer MacBook Pro and Air laptops, as well as the latest iMac and Mac mini desktop computers.